 Referrals can be an essential part of running a business.
 They can help build customer relationships, bring in new customers, and boost customer retention rates.

 So…how can you get more referrals?
-The easiest way to get a customer referral is simply to ask.
-However, asking for referrals directly can come off sounding like you’re asking for a favor.
+The easiest way to get a customer referral is simply asking, but sometimes doing this directly can come off sounding like you’re asking for a favor.
 If you come across as too sales-y or ask too many times (or at the wrong time), you’ll probably turn some people off and won’t grow your customer base.

 But if you learn how to ask for a referral correctly, you can grow your customer base dramatically.
 Today, we outline four basic steps on how to ask for referrals from clients, strategically and effectively.

 Before choosing the medium you’ll use to ask for a referral, you’ll need to know who to ask and when, for the best chances of getting more referrals.
-Here are six essential tips.
+Here are seven essential tips.

 1. Reach out to the right people